Bowl, dance, run, and volunteer at the Polk Senior Games

 The top competitors will take home gold, silver, and bronze medals.

 Competitors will vie for gold medals and a chance at the Florida Senior Games.
 Big winners could even qualify for the National Senior Games.
+Registration is open through Friday, Feb.
+6, and online registration is a new offering this year.

-Registration is already closed for this year’s games, but you can still get involved as a volunteer if you’re not competing.
+You can still get involved as a volunteer if you’re not competing.
 An event this large takes a lot of volunteers — more than 700, to be exact.
 Reach out online to sign up to help market the games or run events.

 Swimmers dive into a large pool with divided lanes.
 Judges sit behind them in chairs, and other swimmers stand around the pool.